robertlestak/cert-manager-sync/README.md

-    cert-manager-sync.lestak.sh/vault-role: "role-name" # HashiCorp Vault role name cert-manager-sync.lestak.sh/vault-auth-method: "auth-method" # HashiCorp Vault auth method name cert-manager-sync.lestak.sh/vault-path: "kv-name/path/to/secret" # HashiCorp Vault path to store cert
+    cert-manager-sync.lestak.sh/vault-role: "role-name" # HashiCorp Vault role name cert-manager-sync.lestak.sh/vault-auth-method: "auth-method" # HashiCorp Vault auth method name cert-manager-sync.lestak.sh/vault-path: "kv-name/path/to/secret" # HashiCorp Vault path to store cert cert-manager-sync.lestak.sh/max-sync-attempts: "5" # limit the number of retries to 5, after which you will need to manually resolve the underlying issue and reset/remove the failed-sync-attempts annotation cert-manager-sync.lestak.sh/failed-sync-attempts: "0" # number of failed sync attempts, will be auto-filled by operator
 data:
   tls.crt: ""
   tls.key: ""